google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 ---
 layout: shared/narrow
-title: "Use a service worker to cache app data"
+title: "Use service workers to cache application data"
 description: "Use a Service Worker to cache application data in a Progressive Web App"
 published_on: 2016-02-04
 updated_on: 2016-02-04